29 Best Places To Visit in Mysore | Ultimate Tourist Guide

 Image Credits: Drone-Acharya.

-Krishna Raja Sagara (KRS) & Brindavana Gardens ranked fifth on my list of places to visit in Mysore, commonly known as KRS, is a significant dam built across the River Kaveri in the Mandya district of Karnataka.
+Krishna Raja Sagara (KRS) & Brindavana Gardens ranked fifth on my list of places to visit in Mysore in one day, commonly known as KRS, is a significant dam built across the River Kaveri in the Mandya district of Karnataka.

 It is renowned not only for its crucial role in water management but also for the beautiful Brindavan Gardens located nearby.